StephenCleary/OptionParsing/README.md

 ## Quick Start

-Define an `Option` class like this:
+Define an `Options` class like this:

 ```C#
 private sealed class Options : CommandLineOptionsBase